 Below you can find the map of the whole itinerary.
-By clicking on the top left of the map you will find separate layers marking the route, photography spots, hikes, the points of interest and many campsites.
+By clicking on the top left of the map you will find separate layers marking the route, photography spots, hikes, points of interest, and many campsites.

-To hide/show different layers mark the check box next to the layer's name.
-You can also click on the icons on the map to see names of the places.
-I will be talking about them as I break the itinerary down day by day.
+To hide/show different layers mark the check box next to the layer’s name.
+You can also click on the icons on the map to see the names of the places.
+I will be talking about them as I break the itinerary down day by day

 The Best Way to Travel Around Western Canada

-If you decide to rent a smaller compact car and bring your own camping gear (or stay in hotels) use Rental Cars - the world’s largest and cheapest rental car search engine.
+If you decide to rent a smaller compact car and bring your camping gear (or stay in hotels) use Discover Cars – It’s my go-to website when booking a car.

-If your motorhome doesn’t already include it make sure you buy a compulsory Parks Pass they cost 136$ per vehicle which includes up to 7 people.
-The toll gate where you can pick one up is when you'll be driving on the Meadows in the Sky Parkway as you enter Mount Revelstoke National Park.
+If your motorhome doesn’t already include it make sure you buy a compulsory Discovery Parks Pass which costs ca. 150$ per vehicle and includes up to 7 people.
+The toll gate where you can pick one up is when you’ll be driving on the Meadows in the Sky Parkway as you enter Mount Revelstoke, National Park.

 In the peak summer months (July and August) you will find it very handy to book the sites at least 3-4 months in advance.
 The sooner the better.

-My suggested 3 week road trip itinerary from Vancouver to Vancouver
+My recommended 3-week road trip itinerary from Vancouver to Vancouver